 - Pumps handling flammable fluids with an operating temperature above the auto-ignition temperature or 260°C (560°F) whichever is less or,

 - Pumps handling light hydrocarbons with a vapor pressure greater than 3.5 kg/cm² at 38°C (100°F) or with a discharge pressure in excess of 35 kg/cm² or

 Equipment adjacent to cooling towers should be located at a sufficient distance downwind as determined by each season’s prevailing winds from cooling towers, to minimize detrimental effects during fog-creating seasons.

 The location of cooling towers with respect to roads should be considered carefully as the fog created under certain conditions of temperature and humidity presents a serious driving hazard.
 If necessary, roads should be provided on both sides of critically located cooling towers; public highways should be located at min.
 45 m from cooling towers.

 Reactors, Towers, and Vessels: Monorail beams shall be provided for charging reactors only when the use of a crane is not feasible.

 Design Rules for Structure Clearance and Access

 - Ladders shall generally be arranged for the side exit.
-Step through ladders may be used at runs from grade up to a height of approximately 6 m or for elevated runs of approximately 3 m.
+Step-through ladders may be used for runs from grade up to a height of approximately 6 m or for elevated runs of approximately 3 m.

 - Where ladders are not provided for access between platforms, intermediate steps shall be provided where the difference in elevation is more than 0.35 m.